ptsochantaris/trailer-cli/README.md

 ## Warning: Work In Progress
 Trailer-CLI is quite useable, but it is also new and code/features may be in flux for a while, and may contain potential bugs.

 Please refer to the "cookbook" section below for an introduction to various features.
-There are no binaries (yet) but the project can be easily built from source (see right below).
+There are no binaries for Linux (yet) but the project can be easily built from source (see right below).

 ## Building & Installing
 **Note: Requires Swift 4.x.** Use the simple *(and perhaps not suitable for all setups)* script `install.sh` to place a built binary in /usr/local/bin, or you can manually build the project by entering `swift build -c release --static-swift-stdlib` and move the `trailer` binary from the `.build` subdirectory to wherever you like.